Ohio State Overview

-• Three-time USILA All-American, earning honorable mention honors in 2017, third team accolades in 2018 and second team honors in 2019.
+• A three-time USILA All-American at short stick defensive midfield, earning honorable mention honors in 2017, third team accolades in 2018 and second team honors in 2019.

 • Selected as a member of the All-Big Ten first team.